jspsych/jsPsych/README.md

 ## Citation

-Citations help us demonstrate that this library is used and valued, which allows us to continue working on it.
-If you use this library in academic work, please cite one of the papers that describes jsPsych.

-For jsPsych versions 6 and earlier, the preferred citation is:
+If you use this library in academic work, the preferred citation is:

+de Leeuw, J.R., Gilbert, R.A., & Luchterhandt, B. (2023). jsPsych: Enabling an open-source collaborative ecosystem of behavioral experiments. *Journal of Open Source Software*,

+This replaces the earlier paper that described jsPsych:

 de Leeuw, J.R.
 (2015). jsPsych: A JavaScript library for creating behavioral experiments in a Web browser. *Behavior Research Methods*, _47_(1), 1-12. doi:[10.3758/s13428-014-0458-y](http://link.springer.com/article/10.3758%2Fs13428-014-0458-y)

-For jsPsych version 7, the preferred citation is:

-de Leeuw, J.R., Gilbert, R.A., & Luchterhandt, B. (2023). jsPsych: Enabling an open-source collaborative ecosystem of behavioral experiments. *Journal of Open Source Software*,
+Citations help us demonstrate that this library is used and valued, which allows us to continue working on it.

 ## Contributors